florianpircher/Glyphs-Scripts/README.md

 ## Selection

-The selection scripts are an extension to the [Keyboard Selection Travel](https://github.com/florianpircher/Keyboard-Selection-Travel) plugin.
+### Select Nodes Between Bounding Nodes

+For each path on the active layer:

+1. If the path has two selected nodes, select all nodes in between.
+2. If a path has a single contiguous chain of selected nodes, invert the selection but keep the first and last nodes selected.
+3. Otherwise, do nothing with the path.

 ### ​Select Node/Handles {Left, Right, Up, Down}

 Selects the on-curve node or the two off-curve nodes {to the left of, to the right of, above, below} the current selection

+These scripts are an extension to the [Keyboard Selection Travel](https://github.com/florianpircher/Keyboard-Selection-Travel) plugin.

 ## Screenshot